Martin Kemp (art historian): Salvator Mundi

 The Salvator Mundi is a painted wooden panel depicting Christ.
 It was exhibited in 2011 as an original work by Leonardo da Vinci, but the attribution has been controversial, with some scholars describing da Vinci as a contributor but not the main artist.
-Kemp's research supported its attribution to da Vinci.
-He said that as soon as he viewed the painting, he recognised the presence and "uncanny strangeness" of da Vinci's works.
+Kemp's research supported its attribution to Leonardo.
+He said that as soon as he viewed the painting, he recognised the presence and "uncanny strangeness" of Leonardo's works.
 The painting was sold in 2017, setting a new record for the most expensive painting ever sold at public auction.
-In a 2019 book, Kemp identifies symbolism in the painting that is familiar from da Vinci's other religious paintings.
+In a 2019 book, Kemp identifies symbolism in the painting that is familiar from Leonardo's other religious paintings.
 He is interviewed in the 2021 documentary about the work, The Lost Leonardo.

 La Bella Principessa

-In 2010 he published a monograph together with French engineer Pascal Cotte, recounting the story of how a team of experts – under his guidance – pieced together the evidence for the extraordinary discovery of a major artwork by Leonardo, now named La Bella Principessa.
-The book, entitled La Bella Principessa (2010), narrates the steps Kemp and Cotte took in authenticating the painting.
+In 2010 Kemp published a monograph with French engineer Pascal Cotte, recounting the story of how a team of experts—under his guidance—pieced together the evidence for the theory that the painting now named La Bella Principessa was by Leonardo.
+The book, entitled La Bella Principessa (2010), narrates the steps Kemp and Cotte took in researching the painting.
 The 2012 Italian edition, La bella principessa di Leonardo da Vinci produces evidence about its origins.